Ready, Set, Lift and Unwind classes are held ON LINE.

 Payment isn’t integrated with the on-line sign-in at this time.
 E-transfer is preferred, to: whatsyourstrength ( at ) gmail ( dot ) com, with cheque or cash also accepted.

-12 hours’ cancellation notice on classes, please, but you can sign in anytime before the class begins as long as it still shows on the schedule and the maximum capacity has not yet been reached.
+Note: 12 hours’ late cancel policy for classes, but you can sign until 59 minutes before the class begins as long as it still shows on the schedule and the maximum capacity has not yet been reached.

 Any other questions, please email me at whatsyourstrength (at) gmail (dot) com